mikehoward/tdd_deploy/Readme.md

 * string - which are strings - trimmed of leading and trailing white space
 * lists - comma (with optional white space) separated words.
 Words may not contain embedded white space. [internally, lists are Ruby Arrays]
+* pseudo - The pseudo variables are 'hosts' - which is a convenience variable & variables taken from the roles defined in your Capistrano Capfile (or deploy)

 ### Provisioning Context Variables